-Insurance4carhire from Towergate Insurance provides customers with a low cost alternative to expensive excess waiver charges offered by car rental companies when renting a car overseas.
+Insurance4carhire provides customers with a low cost alternative to excess waiver charges offered by car rental companies when renting a car.
 With an insurance4carhire.com policy you can claim back excess charges should your car be damaged, lost or stolen.
 You can even claim back money if you damage the roof, tyres or undercarriage of the vehicle - something you may not be covered for under a normal excess waiver.

-Gareth and his wife go to Italy at least twice a year and annually take out the standard £40 I4CH policy for their peace of mind.
+Gareth and his wife go to Italy at least twice a year and annually take out a standard annual insurance4carhire policy for their peace of mind.
 Usually, they book all their hire cars through ‘Car Hire For Less’ who act as a brokerage firm.
-This means Gareth never knows who is providing the car at their holiday destination until he prints the receipts.
+This means that Gareth never knows who is providing the car at their holiday destination until he prints the receipts.
 For this trip to Pisa, he was allocated Goldcar, a firm he had not used before.

 The ‘Car Hire For Less’ booking process opts users in to excess insurance with Allianz for £35.
 After a phone call this was easy enough to remove.